ac-custom-shaders-patch/inipp/README.md

 PRIVATE = 0                       ; again, if set to 1, Lua state will be reset before loading next file
 ```

-# Known issues and TODOs
+# Known issues and plans

+- Auto-indexing values;
 - There is no support for vectors or colors in expressions.
-At least they can receive and output tables though.
+At least they can receive and output tables though;
+- Possibly, something for scripts to iterate all keys in a section?
+- As well as produce new key/value pairs?
+- And maybe even new sections procedurally?
+If there would be a need for that, why not.